 Following completion of R-fMRI in each of the two functional scanning sessions, subjects were asked to complete tasks that were designed to activate a variety of cortical and subcortical networks.
 The following table provides a listing of the fMRI scans collected.
-For each scan type, half the runs were acquired with right to left phase encoding, and the other half with left to right phase encoding (in-plane FOV [field of view] rotation obtained by inverting both the RO (readout) and PE [phase encoding] gradient polarity).
+For each scan type, half the runs were acquired with right to left phase encoding, and the other half with left to right phase encoding (in-plane FOV rotation obtained by inverting both the RO and PE gradient polarity).